 If you choose to go with “Expert Level” you’ll need to hire an agent to help you through the rest of the international travel planning process.
 We rarely use the same travel service twice.
 This is because we select local operators who are specialists in their destination.
 We prefer to support local businesses for several reasons:

-- Firstly, their intimate knowledge of their homeland can really benefit us in finding unique experiences.
+- Firstly, their intimate knowledge of their homeland or region can really benefit us in finding unique experiences.
 For instance, in Hue, Vietnam our tour guide (booked by a local operator) arranged us a special meal in a female Buddhist monastery because his sister was a nun there.
 This is the kind of cool experience you can have with a company that lives and breathes their home/your destination.

 - Secondly, it is more likely our money will go back into the local economy, which is important to us as we endeavour to travel sustainably.